gewarren/docs/docs/framework/wcf/contract-first-tool.md

 - **Reuse Types**: This setting specifies which libraries are used for type reuse.
 This setting only applies if **Serializer Mode** is set to **Data Contract Serializer**.

-- **Collection Type**: This setting specifies the fully-qualified or assembly-qualified type to be used for the collection data type.
+- **Collection Type**: This setting specifies the fully qualified or assembly-qualified type to be used for the collection data type.
 This setting only applies if **Serializer Mode** is set to **Data Contract Serializer**.

-- **Dictionary Type**: This setting specifies the fully-qualified or assembly-qualified type to be used for the dictionary data type.
+- **Dictionary Type**: This setting specifies the fully qualified or assembly-qualified type to be used for the dictionary data type.

 - **EnableDataBinding**: This setting specifies whether to implement the <xref:System.ComponentModel.INotifyPropertyChanged> interface on all data types to implement data binding.

-- **ExcludedTypes**:This setting specifies the list of fully-qualified or assembly-qualified types to be excluded from the referenced assemblies.
+- **ExcludedTypes**:This setting specifies the list of fully qualified or assembly-qualified types to be excluded from the referenced assemblies.
 This setting only applies if **Serializer Mode** is set to **Data Contract Serializer**.

 - **GenerateInternalTypes**: This setting specifies whether to generate classes that are marked as internal.
 This setting only applies if **Serializer Mode** is set to **Data Contract Serializer**.